-Words can never describe the tragic circumstances people live in … not to mention all the social, cultural issues that aroused from this, just what you see in your bare eyes is enough to tell a story of humanity failing apart.
+Words can never describe the tragic circumstances people live in … not to mention all the social, cultural issues that aroused from this, just what you see with your bare eyes is enough to tell a story of humanity falling apart.

 As another winter is approaching.

 There are people out there in Gaza….
-Tens of thousands of them staying under a roof of caravans that are leaking from all directions, with no basic rights of living.
-You look at children and you see the flu taking a different shape from what we normally see with our children.
+Tens of thousands of them staying under a roof of caravans that are leaking from all directions, with no fundamental rights of the living.
+You look at children, and you see the flu taking a different shape from what we usually see with our kids.
 No basic hygienic or survival needs are provided.
 Whereas from outside you think.
 They are sheltered.
 The floors are shaking under the feet of the people who live there.
-Caravans that were made to support people for a few months with limited number of people have been homes to families for the last three years.
+Caravans that were made to support people for a few months with a limited number of people have been homes to families for the last three years.

-People are living under the mercy of someone who will sign.
+People are living at the mercy of someone who will sign.
 Inside there you will hear and realize how corruption is contagious like diseases.

-In the meantime, these people tend to pretend living with hopes that they believe wont come, accepting the dehumanizing lives they live.
+In the meantime, these people tend to pretend to live with hopes that they believe won’t come, accepting the dehumanizing lives they live.

 I am back with the image of this lovely woman Um Habiba and her daughter.
 Who lives in the caravan pretending that life is good and even proposed to me that I marry her husband.
-Her laughter and her pleasant presence give a splendor to the tragedy that the tens of families left in Khuzaa waiting for their turn to have their homes rebuilt . she lost one of her eyes in the previous war (2011) . there was that instant when she showed me around her caravan ,and suddenly she became serious and strikingly silent ….
-I felt what it means to be abandoned by the human race..
+Her laughter and her social presence give a splendor to the tragedy that the tens of families left in Khuzaa waiting for their turn to have their homes rebuilt.
+She lost one of her eyes in the previous war (2011).
+There was that instant when she showed me around her caravan, and suddenly she became serious and strikingly silent ….
+I felt what it means to be abandoned by the human race.